chaos-mesh/rfcs/text/2021-07-23-extensible-chaosctl.md

 ### GraphQL

 The GraphQL is one of the most famous solutions for structural APIs.
-In above case, we can easy fetch iptables resources only by query `{ networkchaos {
+In above case, we can easy fetch iptables resources only by query `{ networkchaos {iptables } }`.
-iptables } }`.
 However, the main drawback of this solution is that queries are not convenient to edit in cli, we need translation between resource paths and GraphQL queries.